xufangda/DigitalGeometryProcessing/README.md

 # Xiaoming Fu Surface Processing Framework + VS2019

-This is the Xiaoming Fu's Framework, but upgraded to VS2019 + OpenMesh 8.1 + Qt 5.15.0
+This is Xiaoming Fu's Framework, but upgraded to VS2019 + OpenMesh 8.1 + Qt 5.15.0